luizfelipe-dev/luizfelipe-dev/README.md

 I am 31 years old, living in Volta Redonda-RJ and in a moment of career transition

-I'm studying Web development with HTML, CSS, Javascript with React by <a href="www.betrybe.com">Trybe</a>, where we learn hard and soft-skills daily.
+I'm studying Web development by <a href="www.betrybe.com">Trybe</a>, where we learn hard and soft-skills daily.

 Open to Work!